-Now that you know what a life insurance premium is, you might be wondering where that money goes once you hand it over to your insurer.
-Generally, insurance providers can do three things with your life insurance premium:
+Now that you know what a life insurance premium is, you might be wondering how that money is used once you hand it over to your insurer.
+Generally, insurance providers may use your life insurance premium in the following ways:

 How are life insurance premiums determined?

 The cost of a life insurance policy will vary for each person.
 Before a life insurance company issues you a policy, your health and other factors will typically be evaluated to determine how your life expectancy compares to your policy’s duration of coverage.
 With life insurance, a higher risk level means you’re more likely to pass away before your policy expires and therefore, your insurer would pay the death benefit before significant contributions have been made in the way of premiums.
 Because of this, younger and healthier individuals generally see lower premiums on life insurance policies.
 In addition, a term policy may be cheaper than a permanent policy depending on your age, as you might outlive the term policy length and the insurer may not have to pay out a claim.